-Welcome to Day 10 of the #sendcardsspreadlove challenge for National Card & Letter Writing Month!
-We’re so excited & full of gratitude that you’ve joined us.
-As a reminder, make sure you sign up to receive all the info & special bonus content that won’t be shared on the blog.
+Welcome to Day 10 of the 2016 #sendcardsspreadlove Challenge for National Card & Letter Writing Month!
+We’re so excited and full of gratitude that you’ve joined us.
+As a reminder, make sure you sign up to receive all the info and special bonus content that won’t be shared on the blog.

 If you’re just joining us, you can get all the important details here.
-AND don’t forget to check out Week 1 for a list of reasons to write + who to send a card to or even what type of card to send + tips for sustaining a letter writing habit.
+AND don’t forget to check out Week 1 for a list of reasons to write and who to send a card to or even what type of card to send, plus tips for sustaining a letter writing habit.

 Week 2 Challenge: Make New Friends But Keep the Old

 This week’s challenge is to make a new friend and the prize is The Best of Collection.
-It’s the ultimate best of collection (ooh la la!) as determined by YOU, the subscribers & PbP community.
-To be eligible for the prize, share your card and/or note, tag both Christina & me on IG @creativemercantile & @prettybypostluv along with week 2 challenge & the #sendcardsspreadlove hashtag by April 18th at 11:59 pm EST. (All winners will be announced on 5/4 via newsletter/IG).
+It’s the ultimate best of collection (ooh la la!) as determined by YOU, the subscribers and PbP community.
+To be eligible for the prize, share your card and/or note, tag both Christina and I on IG (@creativemercantile and @prettybypost) along with the week 2 challenge and the #sendcardsspreadlove hashtag by April 18th at 11:59 pm EST. All winners will be announced on May 4th via newsletter and/or IG.

 A few months ago, I ventured into the wonderful world of handwritten letters.
 Knowing how much I loved to write in my Bullet Journal, I was searching for a way to connect more with others through the handwritten word.